GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *James Gleick*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts